-Three researchers of the School of Nursing at the University of Michigan did a study on the effectiveness of housing policies for homeless families.
-They found that policies must be put in place that are clear and are available to the public in order for homeless mothers to know what options they have for housing and food options for their children (Brush et al 2).
-The researchers stated: “our analysis revealed that policies for homeless families are made with limited input from service providers and recipients.
-Providers struggle to deliver services within narrow funding boundaries and worry about future needs of homeless families” and that policies that were made in the future must be considered by people who are in charge of aiding homeless families (Brush et al 11).
-Shelters must have adequate funding to enforce these policies and that funding can be difficult to get.
-Although Seattle’s Union Gospel Mission raises around $21,786,000 in support and revenues (2014 Annual), not all of these resources can go directly toward the women and children’s facility.
-There is no exact amount listed for the women and children, but a majority of the funding goes towards the programs they have available to all.
-Because many mothers are concerned with their child’s health, policies that are in place must be made well known to these mothers so they can utilize them to the best of their ability.
+Three researchers at the University of Michigan’s School of Nursing did a study on the effectiveness of housing policies for homeless families.
+They found that policies must be put in place that are clear and available to the public in order for homeless mothers to know what options they have for housing and food options for their children (Brush et al 2).
+The researchers stated, “our analysis revealed that policies for homeless families are made with limited input from service providers and recipients.
+Providers struggle to deliver services within narrow funding boundaries and worry about future needs of homeless families” (Brush et al 11).
+Furthermore, they argue that policies that were made in the future must be considered by people who are in charge of aiding homeless families..
+For example, because many mothers are concerned with their children’s health, policies that are in place must be made well known to these mothers so they can utilize them to the best of their ability.
 An effective way to advertise the policies that the UGM has is through posters at the location and passing out flyers to families who are living on the streets.
 Seattle’s Union Gospel Mission must advertise all of its housing plans well enough so that homeless mothers will be willing to stay with UGM.

+Shelters must also have adequate funding to enforce these policies and that funding can be difficult to get.
+Although Seattle’s Union Gospel Mission raises around $21,786,000 in support and revenues (2014 Annual), not all of these resources can go directly toward the women and children’s facility.
+There is no exact amount listed for families, but a majority of the funding goes towards the programs available to all.

-Adult men and women are also in need of a safe place to stay each night, they are a majority of the 8,800 people living on the streets (Seattle’s).
-In fact, they may have a higher need for a place off the streets because belligerent people are more willing to attack a grown man or woman than they are to attack a mother with her child.
-But, young children have a higher need for warm and secure living conditions in order for them to develop correctly mentally and emotionally.
+Young children also have a higher need for warm and secure living conditions in order for them to develop correctly mentally and emotionally.
 Homeless families are normally in an unstable state both physically and emotionally, as they have so stable living situation and are most likely running from an abusive father and husband (Haber et al 135).
 Therefore, homeless families have more need for a secure and safe living space that can be their home.
 Emergency housing is not a stable living situation, but it is imperative for homeless shelters to have as is it free and safe housing for a short period of time for families to have the ability to begin to stabilize their lives.
 In addition, emergency housing can lead to transitional and permanent housing through homeless shelters (Bassuk et al 17), which are much more stable and realistic housing scenarios as they require a low-rate rent.
 Although homeless adults are in more danger on the streets, homeless children are still in developmental stages of life and need stable living situations so they develop correctly.